nirmata/crossplane/README.md

        qasathyatest
   ```

-Edit the aks cluster claim (azure-aks-official.yaml) file and replace with the below values in the required parameters
+Edit the aks cluster claim (azure-aks-official.yaml) file and replace with the required values from the below section in the required parameters

   ```
   nodeSize: (small, medium, large)